- Understand when it makes sense to refinance.

 1. What is a Mortgage Refinance?

-- Adding to the existing mortgage balance and using the additional cash to pay off other debt, finance a big purchase, or pay for college education
+- Taking a cash-out refinance to consolidate other debt, finance a big-ticket purchase, or pay college education expenses

-- Increasing or decreasing the length of the loan term
+- Increasing the length of the loan term, to end up with a smaller monthly payment

 - Changing from an adjustable rate to a fixed (or vice-versa).